roxannecvl/scrapy/README.md

 The run method in check.py serves as the command-line interface for checking spider contracts, dynamically modifying spider classes, and orchestrating the execution of contract tests, with options for listing contracts or displaying detailed results.

+#### _get_callback in scrapy/scrapy/commands/parse.py by Marcus

+Initially, I ran the lizard tool to get an overview of the codebase and find which function has the highest CCN.
+At first, I chose the "strip_url" function from "scrapy/scrapy/utils/url.py" with 12 CCN, but since it has 100% branch coverage, I switched to "_get_callback" method instead which lizard said 10 CCN.
+Using the Edges and Nodes Method, I calculated that there are 22 Edges and 17 Nodes, therefore the CCN came out as 22 - 17 + 2 = 7, which was different from what lizard outputted.
+Using the Predicate / Number of Decisions Method, there were 9 Predicates meaning that the CCN came out as 9 + 1 = 10, same as what the tool calculated.

+While the Number of Lines of Code (NLOC) for this method came out as 25, which does not seem that much.
+But it shows that a function/method can be heavily branched while still remaining succinct in codespace, or it can also be due to the way it was formatted by the original programmer.

+Since ScraPy is a web-scraping library, the purpose of "_get_callback" method is to determine which callback functions to call in order to parse a response from the Spider class.
+It can dynamically determine the callback functions while also having validation and error handling branches to make sure all callbacks are valid.

+As I am using Python which uses exceptions, in this particular case the method does not have any exceptions written in it and therefore it will not affect the complexity of the method.

+Lastly, my file and more specifcally, my method does not come with any documentation or comments to follow through and understand the code, meaning for newcomers to the codebase there will be a difficult learning curve to adjust and learn the intricacies of the code before they can properly contribute and develop.

 ## Refactoring